 Household items – your home contents – are items intended for domestic use, such as:

 • jewellery, paintings and other valuables in the home.

-When you choose to cover your home contents, you can specify a maximum amount of compensation for your home contents insurance.
+When protecting your movable property, we will suggest a suitable maximum compensation based on the floor area of your home.
+If you wish, you can increase the maximum compensation.
 We recommend that you choose a maximum amount of compensation for your home contents as based on your valuation of your home contents when you take out the insurance.
 Determine the approximate present value of your effects to ensure that you have enough insurance cover for your home contents.
 If your home contents are more valuable than average or you have a few individual items that are very valuable, you may need to choose a larger maximum amount of compensation for your home contents insurance.

 Five forms of cover for your home contents

 You can tailor MyHome Insurance from Pohjola Insurance to your needs.
 At its most extensive, it can include the following forms of cover for your home contents:

 • Pipeline leakage cover

 At its most extensive, home contents insurance provides cover against eventualities such as television breakage, damage to home contents due to water or fire, or the shattering of a valuable set of tableware or to a single highly valuable item in your home, such as a vase.

 Did you know that items such as mobile phones, tablets and laptops are counted as home contents?
 For example, if your phone or laptop is broken, it is covered by your home contents insurance.
 See some examples of home insurance claims below.